Becket (1964 film): Background and production

-The film was made at Shepperton Studios, England, and on location at Alnwick Castle, Bamburgh Castle and Bamburgh Beach in Northumberland.
+The screenplay was written by American screenwriter Edward Anhalt, based on the French play Becket ou l'honneur de Dieu by Jean Anouilh.
+The film was produced by American film producer Hal B. Wallis through his independent company Hal Wallis Productions.
+It was financed and distributed by Paramount Pictures and was made at Shepperton Studios, England, and on location at Alnwick Castle, Bamburgh Castle and Bamburgh Beach in Northumberland.

 Peter O'Toole went on to play King Henry II once more in The Lion in Winter (1968).

 Siân Phillips, who plays Gwendolen, was Peter O'Toole's wife at the time of filming.

+Anne V. Coates, editor, called it "probably the most beautiful, or the script, that I’ve ever worked on actually.
+I mean, it’s a film that you could see time and time again and enjoy every line of dialogue.
+I just thought it was, in that way, a most superior kind of script of its kind."

 Historicity

 Most of the historical inaccuracies in the film are from the play, as Anouilh was writing drama rather than a history, and he took dramatic licence.

-The major inaccuracy is the depiction of Becket as a Saxon who has risen to a perceived Norman social standing, when in fact the historical Thomas Becket was a Norman (while Henry was an Angevin).
+The major inaccuracy is the depiction of Becket as a Saxon who has risen to a perceived Norman social standing, when in fact the historical Thomas Becket was a Norman (while Henry was an Angevin, though his mother was from the House of Normandy).
 Anouilh did this because he had based the play on a 19th-century account that described Becket as a Saxon.
 He had been informed of this error before his play was produced, but decided against correcting it because it would undermine a key point of conflict, and because "history might eventually rediscover that Becket was a Saxon, after all."

 Becket is depicted as Henry's loyal "drinking pal", who assists him with illicit romantic entanglements and drunken hunting exercises, but who becomes saintly and responsible after his appointment as Archbishop.
 Passing mention is made in the film of the Constitutions of Clarendon (simply as the "Sixteen Articles"); the struggle between Becket and Henry is boiled down to their conflict over Lord Gilbert's murder of the captive priest.
 In no way is Becket depicted as a man who desired special legal privileges (defrocking rather than prison) for his clergy, as some believe.